 Pretty much everything Percy, Annabeth and Grover do in this book.
-A couple of 12-year old kids travelling across country.
+A couple of 12-year old kids and a satyr travelling across country.
 With no adult supervision, fighting monsters, fighting a god (in Percy's case at least) and standing up to two more.
 What were you doing when you were 12?

 Percy killing the Minotaur by ripping out its horn and shoving it into its ribcage.

 When Percy sends the Olympians Medusa's head knowing they'd be ticked off.

 Percy's battle with Ares in The Lightning Thief?
 Percy defeating Ares, god of war, in a swordfight.
 Can you imagine the strength, skill and savagery it must take to do that?
 And Ares wasn't even in the movie.